birnbaum/rfvis/README.md

   --version  Show version number                                       [boolean]
 ```

-#### The Command Line Interface
+## The Command Line Interface
-To generate SVG files for each tree in the input data, run
+To use the command line interface and generate SVG files for each tree in the input data run:
 ```
 $ node ./dist/index.js cli /path/to/data --out result
 >> Exported "/dev/random-forest-visualization/result/tree-0.svg"